-“How in hell did that happen, and how many of the enemy did we get?”
+“How in the hell did that happen, and how many of the enemy did we get?”

-“The artillery drifted a bit to the south,” the Gunny reported, keeping his tone low and flat, as if delivering a bored lecture to a bunch of college students.
+“The artillery drifted a bit to the south,” the Gunny reported, keeping his tone low and flat as if delivering a boring lecture to a bunch of college students.
 “The rounds strayed across our perimeter there,” he pointed toward where Marines, invisible from our position but probably still gathered, were no doubt getting their stuff together and getting ready for the next move.
-“It’s either that or the enemy 122’s bit too far beyond the open area at the cliff face and moved up slope toward our own positions.”
+“It’s either that or the enemy 122’s bit too far beyond the open area at the cliff face and moved upslope toward our own positions.”

 “Why didn’t our men retreat down the avenues guarded and left open for that purpose?”
 Casey asked, his voice going up in tone and sound for the first time.

 “What avenues are you talking about, sir?” the Gunny said.